 Estimated personal costs for meals range from $1,500 - $3,000 per semester, per student.

-A refundable housing deposit of $250 and completed application are required for both options.
+A refundable housing deposit of $250 and completed application are required.

 The city of Tulsa is a sprawling city with very little convenient public transportation.
 Most residents, including local TU students, own and drive their own personal cars around town for work, school, shopping and entertainment.
 The campus itself is a residential campus so students will be living in very close proximity to academic and administrative buildings as well as campus eateries.
 Much of the student social life takes place on campus and it is very easy for exchange students to make friends with local students who have cars if they ever want to go off campus.
-TU does offer a day and evening shuttle bus which can transport students around the campus.
+TU does offer a day and evening shuttle bus which can transport students around the campus and a weekend shuttle that takes students to nearby shopping area.
 Additionally, FREE Yellow Bikes are available to students at the beginning of each semester for their personal use.

 Academic expenses (e.g., books, stationery)

 Students will be expected to purchase books, either new or used, for most of their TU courses which can be quite costly.

 Approximately $700 - $800 per semester, depending upon courses

 Student costs for personal expenses, such as transportation, laundry, entertainment, etc., range from $1,800 to $3,000 per year according to individual life styles.

 As an incoming international exchange student you are not required to pay the following fees: tuition, international student fees, TU international application fees, student association fees, and enrollment deposits.